8 Great Book Wizard Tips to Spark Reading in Your Classroom

 Take a few seconds to sign in when you start using the Book Wizard.
 Then, when you create the perfect list for a unit of study for a student with unique needs or interests, you can save it and share it with others, which will save us all time!

-- Set the Reading Level System you use
+2. Set the Reading Level System You Use

-Select the Reading Level System you use in your classroom (Guided Reading, Grade Level Equivalent, Lexile Framework®, or DRA).
-If you're logged in, the Book Wizard will remember your choice and the exact leveling information you need for future visits.
-(In our district we receive updated Lexile® Measure scores for our students throughout the year.)
-Setting the Reading Level System to "Lexiles" ensures all our searches and book lists automatically include Lexile ranges.
+Select the Reading Level System you use in your classroom (Guided Reading, Grade Level Equivalent, Lexile Framework, or DRA).
+Setting the Reading Level System to "Lexiles," for example, ensures that all searches and book lists automatically include Lexile ranges.
+If you are logged in, the Book Wizard will remember your choice and the exact leveling information you need for future visits.

 First, label and fill baskets with leveled books that match your school's reading system.
-(We use Lexiles, so we have baskets for 100s, 200s, 300s, on up to 1000–1,099 or more.)
-Challenge your students to "Lexile" some of their favorite books and add them to the appropriate baskets for the Top 10 selection process.
-Students write the reasons that their selections deserve to be in the Top 10 on an index card that will live inside the front cover of the book.
+Challenge your students to find some of their favorite books and add them to the appropriate baskets for the Top 10 selection process.
+Students should write the reasons that their selections deserve to be in the Top 10 on an index card that will live inside the front cover of the book.
 Once each basket has 10 recommended books, students must read all the books in a basket to earn the right to vote for which titles should be added or eliminated.
 Our teachers have had remarkable success encouraging their students to read more challenging books when the books had notable peer recommendations.

-Next, have all the classes at your grade level create lists with the titles of student favorites for each basket range.
-Then, publish the lists and have all students vote for their top favorites in each range.
+You can open up your book baskets to the rest of the grade, too.
+Have all the classes at your grade level create lists with the titles of student favorites for each basket range.
+Then publish the lists and have all students vote for their top favorites in each range.
 Tally the votes to determine the top ten books for each basket.